General disaster FAQ

 Please support rescue and relief efforts by donating to our Emergency Animal Rescue Fund.
 Your gift will ensure that our team can continue to answer the call during times of emergency wherever and whenever animals need us.

 We make every effort during times of crisis to respond to needs—but only through requests from official agencies for field response or from shelters in the path of the storm/affected by the event.
-Our trained and certified Animal Rescue Team can deploy with agencies in charge of animal response, provide disaster recovery grants post-disaster and plan and train prior to disasters.
+Our trained and certified Animal Rescue and Response team can deploy with agencies in charge of animal response, provide disaster recovery grants post-disaster and plan and train prior to disasters.

-During an active disaster, the ART can provide support by making room and resources available through transporting out already adoptable animals from shelters, assisting in establishing emergency shelters and rescuing stranded animals.
+During an active disaster, the team can provide support by making room and resources available through transporting out already adoptable animals from shelters, assisting in establishing emergency shelters and rescuing stranded animals.

 First, always have a disaster plan in place.
 You can also: